-In partnership with Full Frame, the North Carolina Arts Council, and local arts organizations, the Common Ground project is a traveling program that facilitates free documentary screenings and discussions in small towns throughout our state.
+In partnership with Full Frame and local arts organizations, the Common Ground project is a traveling program that facilitates free documentary screenings and discussions in small towns throughout our state.

 The Full Frame Documentary Film Festival brings together filmmakers and film lovers from near and far to celebrate the power and artistry of documentary film.
 Documentary films uniquely allow audiences to gain new perspectives by experiencing someone else’s story, and foster discussions that can lead to a greater understanding of humanity.
 Full Frame is committed to enhancing public understanding and appreciation of the art form and its significance, while making documentary more accessible to a wider audience.